 Partnerships with other organizations that can support and leverage resources are strongly encouraged.
 A coordinated submission of a collaborative partnership program in which all partners have a substantial role in the proposed project is preferred.

 2.2 Project Objectives

-CPRIT seeks to fund projects that will do the following:
+CPRIT seeks to reduce modifiable risk behaviors via projects that will do 1 or more of the following: